Summary

 Capital One VentureOne Rewards Credit Card: Best no-annual-fee card for international travel

 Why we picked it: If you’re searching for a travel card with no annual fee, consider the Capital One VentureOne Rewards Credit Card.
-At no cost to you, it provides 5X miles on hotels and rental cars booked through Capital One Travel and 1.25X miles on all other purchases.
-These rewards have no blackout dates, no expiration dates and no mile limits.
-You can even transfer your miles to Capital One’s more 15+ travel partners.
+This card offers 5X miles on hotels and rental cars booked through Capital One Travel and 1.25X miles on all other purchases and doesn’t charge an annual fee.
+The rewards have no blackout dates, no expiration dates and no mile limits.
+You can even transfer your miles to Capital One’s 15+ travel partners.

-The Capital One VentureOne also has an achievable welcome offer of 20,000 miles after you spend just $500 in the first three months.
-Depending on which travel partner you transfer your miles to, your sign-up bonus could end up being worth quite a sum.
+The Capital One VentureOne also comes with a welcome offer of 20,000 miles after you spend just $500 in the first three months.
+Depending on which travel partner you transfer your miles to, your sign-up bonus could end up being worth even more.

 Pros